fgeezo/WordFinder/README.md

 All words contain "est" in them, regardless of their position

-The wordlist  words.txt can be replaced or modified with any custom wordlist depending on user preference, yhe default wordlist is a basic dictionary wordlist
+The wordlist  words.txt can be replaced or modified with any custom wordlist depending on user preference, the default wordlist is a basic dictionary wordlist